-Sift in the flavoured, or plain, icing sugar into the bowl and add 2 tablespoons of boiling water (add 1 teaspoon of flavouring or vanilla extract if not using flavoured icing).
+Sift in the flavoured, or plain, icing sugar into the bowl and add 2 tablespoons of boiling water (add 1 teaspoon of vanilla extract, or th required amount of flavouring, if not using flavoured icing).

 Starting slowly, whisk the ingredients together, increasing the speed as the icing sugar becomes fully incorporated.